Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of DCVC Bio - Top VCs in AgTech

-DCVC Bio is a venture capital firm that backs early-stage life science companies applying deep-tech solutions to major challenges.
-They focus on businesses where complex science is the core of the product and business model.
+DCVC Bio is a venture capital firm that backs early-stage life science companies using deep-tech solutions to solve major problems.
+They focus on businesses where computational and engineering approaches can create foundational change.

 • Industries of focus: AgTech, Biotechnology, Life Science